 It’s amazing all the uses for Ziplock bags!
 Bring some of the large gallon sizes to put wet clothes in.

-17. Outlet Adapter (without surge protector)
+17. Outlet Adapter (Without Surge Protector)

 There never seems to be enough outlets in the rooms.
 This is especially true if you are traveling with several people.